sandsunsurf/safecoin/README.md

 - Mining Algorithm: Equihash

 ## About this Project
-Safecoin is based on Zcash and has been extended by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Safecoin blockchain information into the Bitcoin blockchain.
-Other new and native Safecoin features are the privacy technology called JUMBLR, our assetchain capabilities (one click plug and play blockchain solutions) and a set of financial decentralization and interoperability technologies.
-More details are available under https://safecoin.org/ and https://blog.safecoin.org.
+Safecoin is a fork of the Komodo and Zcash projects, although we have made significant changes and continue to evolve in our own direction.
+Same Zcash is based on Bitcoin's code, with difference Zcash intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
+Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

 ## Getting started